bcourtfb/JUMPSTART/README.md

 # JUMPSTART
-A Python script that can install many usefull programs to Kali Linux.
+A Python script that can install many useful programs to Kali Linux.